 Pernille received her Cand.
 Scient. in Behavioral Ecology from University of Copenhagen in 1994, which was graduate work based in Alaska and Greenland with emphasis on wolves and Caribou.
 After graduate school she worked with the Greenlandic government on various projects in Western Greenland followed by a move to Norway to work on a project on Reindeer and the influence of high power lines on their calving grounds.
 Pernille and family moved to the United States in 2000 where she started her own business in fused glass art, to return later to the Biology department at Penn State becoming the Director for Programing and Engagement, The Polar Center and Outreach Coordinator, Post Lab.
 Pernille currently holding a position as Academic Coordinator with the Department of Wildlife, Fish & Conservation Biology, University of California, Davis and is the APPLES logistic and outreach coordinator.

-Kristin Joivell is an award winning teacher with 21 years experience in the elementary classrooms at Juniata Valley Elementary School in Pennsylvania.
+Kristin Joivell is an award winning teacher with over 20 years of experience in the elementary classrooms at Juniata Valley Elementary School in Pennsylvania.
 She also is the advisor of the after school Science Club, organizes an annual Elementary Science Fair, and conducts an annual Family Science Night for her school district.
 She is a member of her school’s STEM Committee and the Family Engagement Team for ENGINE of Central PA.
 Kristin has assisted scientists with fieldwork in Greenland on plant phenology studies with the APPLES Project, in the Black Hills on a paleontology dig with Penn State, in Manitoba on pond surveys as a Senior Fellow with the Earthwatch Institute, in the Bahamas on coastal ecology studies with the Earthwatch Institute, and in Alaska on the ship USS Fairweather on ocean floor mapping with NOAA’s Teacher at Sea.
 Through her knowledge gained from these experiences, she crafts lessons, curriculum, and community events for her school.

-Cindy Murray teaches at Northwestern High School in a rural area of northwest Pennsylvania located near Lake Erie.
+Cinda Murray teaches at Northwestern High School in a rural area of northwest Pennsylvania located near Lake Erie.
 She has been teaching for 21 years and has taught Life Science, Physical Science, Biology (Adapted, General, Advanced, and AP), General Science, Chemistry (General & Honors), Environmental Science, and Computer Science.
 Cinda successfully completed a RET, Research Experience for Teachers, with the University of Pittsburgh Ecology Lab.
 She has led numerous student educational travel groups abroad.
 She is also a National Geographic Certified Educator, CHANCE alumni, UN Climate Change teacher, and Teachers for Global Classrooms alumni.
 Her educational degrees include an AA in Veterinary Science, BS in Biology, Master’s Equivalency from Pennsylvania Department of Education, and a MS in Educational Strategies and Techniques from Wilkes University.
 Mrs. Murray considers herself a lifelong learner and is actively pursuing a doctorate degree in Educational Leadership at Wilkes University.
 Cinda’s teaching strategies are anchored in experiential learning and project-based education that has global implications.

 Ayesha is an AP Environmental Science and Honors Biology teacher at Chicago Public Schools.
 She is a PhD student in Curriculum & Instruction: Mathematics and Science Education program at the University of Illinois at Chicago focusing on environmental education and environmental identity development.
 Ayesha was part of the 2018 APPLES cohort in UC Davis.
 She started prairie plot phenology studies with her 100+ AP Environmental Science students and pea plant phenology studies with her Honors Biology students.
 In 2019 she was selected to be part of the Genealogy of Flagellate Plant Team as a RET at University of Florida to spend time in the field collecting flagellate plants, develop activities and curricula focusing on plants, plant diversity, and the importance of plants.
 Science Teacher at Northside College Preparatory High School